-A hungry mosquito buzzes through a thick Lithuanian pine forest in search of a plump eohippus.
-His little bug belly growls to let him know he hasn’t eaten, and he decides to rest.
+A hungry mosquito buzzes through a thick Lithuanian pine forest in search of a plump Eohippus.
+Her empty bug belly growls a warning that she hasn’t eaten, but still, she decides to rest.

-This is one unlucky mozzie, because he not only can’t locate breakfast, he’s just landed in a sticky, gooey drop of resin on the bark of a large pine tree.
-Forty million years later, he’s part of a very nice amber necklace in a Vilnius jewelry store window.
+This is one unlucky mozzie, because not only is she unable to locate breakfast, she’s just landed in a gooey drop of resin oozing down the bark of a large pine tree.
+Forty million years later, this unfortunate bug is forever entombed in a beautiful amber necklace in a Vilnius jewelry store window.

 Amber, which is nothing more than fossilized pine resin, has been highly prized for thousands of years.
-It’s used as an ingredient in perfumes, as a healing agent in folk medicine, and most notably, in jewelry.
+It’s been used as an ingredient in perfumes, as a healing agent in folk medicines, and most notably, in jewelry.
+And given the resin’s super-sticky character, the fossilized nodules of amber can be scientific time capsules as well.
+Everything from a flea carrying plague bacteria to dinosaur feathers have been found in amber globules.